REVIEW OF THE DECENT X7 ELECTRIC KICKSCOOTER

 The X7's 36V Li-ion battery is located in the handlebar stem (like many of the Ninebot models).
 It is removable, meaning that you can update the battery if it loses too much of its capacity (after a couple of years) or even upgrade it a higher 42V battery.
 Although a Decent X7 Pro is yet to be released, the Turboant X7 Pro simply adds a second battery to the stem (in the same way the ES2 became an ES4).

-The frame is built from an aluminum alloy, just like the Xiaomi scooters (and most vehicles).
+The frame is built from an aluminium alloy, just like the Xiaomi scooters (and most vehicles).
 This means it is strong but not too heavy.
 At about 13 kg, it is slightly heavier than the Xiaomi 1S (perhaps its nearest rival), but the extra weight might in part be due to its larger wheels (the tyres themselves are filled with air).
 The Decent X7 has 10 inch tyres, while the Xiaomi range have 8.5 inch tyres.

 The display on the Decent X7 is what you would expect, inasmuch as it shows your speed as well as the battery power and ride mode.
 The accelerator is a button/switch on the right-hand handlebar, on which the power button and menu button are also housed.
 In the advertising images above, this switch is red but in actual fact the switch is black in the Decent X7, as shown in the below image.